malekifar/wsl/README.md

 `Add-AppxPackage .\Ubuntu.appx`

+###### Method3 Using Windows Package Manager
+Open Powershell and Type the following command to install Ubuntu 20.04

+`winget install Canonical.Ubuntu`

 The first launch will do the actual installation and will take a few seconds.
 The setup will also ask you for a username and a password for your Ubuntu configuration.
 ## Installing WSL2
 ### Requirements